CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Experimental Setup for CYBORG

 \subsection{Testing Protocol}

 To evaluate accuracy of the models trained under the three scenarios, we composed a comprehensive test set of 100,000 synthetically generated images from each of six different GAN architectures, ending up with 600,000 total test samples.
-The genuine face datasets used for testing are the FFHQ dataset (70,000 images) and the CelebA-HQ dataset (30,000 images), described in Sec. \ref{sec:data_collection}.
-For each of the synthetic image sets, the associated real images come from the dataset used to train that GAN model.
-For ProGAN and StarGANv2, the real data is CelebA-HQ; for the remaining four StyleGAN sets, the real data is FFHQ.
+The authentic face datasets used for testing are the FFHQ dataset (70,000 images) and the CelebA-HQ dataset (30,000 images).
+For ProGAN and StarGANv2, the training data is CelebA-HQ; for the remaining four StyleGAN sets, the training data is FFHQ.
 This setup aims at demonstrating whether models can differentiate between authentic samples and synthetic samples, where the latter are generated by a GAN trained on the former.